znuny/Znuny4OTRS-ProcessTimeUnits/doc/en/feature.md

 # Functionality

-It is not possible in the process management to set time units without also fillung up information to the article field.
-This package automatically creates an pre-configured article and adds the possibility to set the time units in processes by a dynamic field.
+Now is it possible to record accounted times in an Activity Dialog without having an article field by using a dynamic field.
+To achieve this an article is added to the ticket.